realityexpander/How_to_program_from_ground_up/README.md

     - ![8-bit-counting-2.png](assets/8-bit-counting-2.png)
     - ### Hexadecimal Counting
       ![hexadecimal.png](assets/hexadecimal.png)

+    - 8 bits are called a "byte" and can represent 256 different values (0-255)
+      - A byte is the smallest unit of memory that can be addressed by the CPU
+      - They call it a "byte" because its a play on the word "bite" and it's the smallest amount of memory that can be "eaten" by the CPU (LOLOLOLL Computer people are soooooo funnnnnny)

     - ### ASCII Representation of Characters
       - ASCII is a 1 byte (8 bit) representation of the most common letters and symbols used in English